16 Types of Pothos You Will Love to Grow

 Scientific name: Epipremnum aureum ‘Glacier’

-Having the regular variegated scheme of colors as the others, Glacier provides a silver hint at the boundary between the green middle parts and white edges.
+Another cultivar that must be distinguished among many Pothos with analogous looks is Glacier Pothos.
+You will need a detailed eye to tell this variety apart from N’joy pothos.
+Having the same regular variegated scheme of colours as the others, Glacier provides a silver hint at the boundary between the green middle parts and white edges.
 Also, the white figures are streaks and blotches rather than patches or blocks.

 Regarding sizes, the Glacier is smaller with more rounded leaves than N’Joy pothos.
-Another slight difference is the Glacier’s leaves are a bit shiny all over, whereas the underneath of N’Joy’s leaves is a matte tone of color.
+Another slight difference is that the Glacier’s leaves are a bit shiny all over, whereas the underneath of N’Joy’s leaves is a matte tone of color.

-Global Green pothos
+Global Green Pothos

 Scientific name: Epipremnum aureum ‘Global Green’

-Originally introduced in Japan, Global Green pothos is by far one of the most recent cultivars in the genus; thus, it is quite low in presence on the market now.
+Originally introduced in Japan, Global Green Pothos is by far one of the most recent cultivars in the genus; thus, it is quite rare on the market now.
+It is variegated in quite a unique pattern that features green-on-green variegation, with dark surrounding the big splotch of lighter green inside.

-You can see a few silver tints or cream-white cast on some parts of the leaves sometimes.
+You can see a few silver tints or cream-white casts on some parts of the leaves sometimes.
 Unlike the flatness and velvetiness of other varieties’ leaves, the leaves of Glacier feel a little crumpled.
+Because the color and patterns on the leaves are almost green or a variation of green, they have more chlorophyll than other white-creamy-gold variegated leaves.
+Therefore, it can be grown quickly compared to other pothos with less green shades, such as Pearl and Jade pothos.

 Emerald Pothos